-Armed with a chunk of chocolate that’ll knock you sideways, grab a cup of coffee in the little café in the visitor center first, and rest your legs a little.
+Armed with a chunk of chocolate that’ll knock you sideways, grab a cup of coffee in the little café in the visitor centre first, and rest your legs a little.

 When you’re adequately satisfied and buzzed from copious amounts of caffeine and sugar, head off on the tour (book it when you arrive).

-The tour itself packs a punch, taking visitors to the natural entrance of the cave, a stream sink at the base of a cliff face, through the main chamber where a guide turns on a light to illuminate the Great Stalactite.
+The tour itself packs a punch, taking visitors to the natural entrance of the cave, a stream sink at the base of a cliff face and through the main chamber where a guide turns on a light to illuminate the Great Stalactite.

 // Doolin Cave to Doolin Pier – 10-minute drive (leave the cave at 13:30, arrive at the pier for 13:40) //